 You should not take your dog’s appetite as a guide to his feeding requirements.
 Most dogs will overeat when they have a chance.
 Do not force your dog to eat if he happens to go off food for a day.
 This sometimes happens to animals in the best of health.

 A dog likes nothing better than to chew on a good, sizable marrow bone.
-This not only strengthens his teeth, but cleans them at the same time.
+This not only strengthens his teeth but cleans them at the same time.

 Your dog should also have clean drinking water made available to it throughout the day and night.
-This means having to keep its drinking, as well feeding, utensils scrupulously clean.
+This means having to keep its drinking, as well as feeding, utensils scrupulously clean.

 Exercise also plays an important part in your pet’s well-being.

 Letting your dog have the run of the yard is sometimes not enough.
 You should try taking him for a walk at least twice a day, once in the morning and then again in the evening.
-It will help him to build strong bones and muscle.
+It will help him to build strong bones and muscles.

 You should take him out on a strong lead that is just the right length, so that you, not the dog, are in control.

-If your dog should cut or graze himself, there is really no need to rush him to the vet unless he is badly cut and requires stitches.
+If your dog should cut or graze himself, there is no need to rush him to the vet unless he is badly cut and requires stitches.
 You can easily take care of simple wounds yourself.